uinb/galois/README.md

 Galois is an extremely high performance matching engine written in Rust, typically used for the crypto currency exchange service.

-Galois use Event Sourcing pattern to handle tens of thousands of orders per second or event better, depending on the performance of persistence.
+Galois use Event Sourcing pattern to handle tens of thousands of orders per second or even better, depending on the performance of persistence.
 Basic architecture is shown below.

 ```
                   core dump(disk)